The Rotary Club of Amwell

 All Amwell Rotary Club members contribute to the Foundation Funds through their membership dues and additional funds are also raised through a weekly raffle amongst Amwell Rotarians.

-Through the Rotary Foundation, matching grants may be negotiated to allow Rotary Clubs in different countries to join forces to complete humanitarian aid projects with the help of additional funding from the Foundation.
-Follow the link on the navigation bar at the top of the page for more details of just one such project undertaken by Amwell Rotary Club.
+Through the Rotary Foundation, District or Global grants may be negotiated to allow Rotary Clubs to join forces to complete humanitarian aid projects with the help of additional funding from the Foundation.

 Paul Harris Fellowships